camunda/camunda-sso-snippets/README.md

 ### Technical Requirements

 * Windows Active Directory (AD)
-* JBoss AS7 / EAP 6
+* JBoss AS7 / Widlfly / EAP
 * AD User and Groups for integration in Camunda
 * Dedicated AD User for JBoss Service